 The aim is to use detailed data on public, private, and civil society budgets, allocations and expenditures to inform and promote improved biodiversity policies, financing, and outcomes.
-The BER should result in a comprehensive report, a clear executive summary and policy briefs to help policymakers been disbursed and spent.
+The BER should result in a comprehensive report, a clear executive summary and policy briefs to help policymakers and to what extent the allocation has been disbursed and spent.